gosettisowmya/mechine_learning/README.md

-Neural Network Model – Task 1 (Without Normalization)
+Neural Network Model – Task 1 & Task 2

-This project implements a Neural Network (ANN / MLP) model using Python and Scikit-learn.
+This project demonstrates the development and evaluation of a Neural Network (ANN / MLP) model on the given dataset under two conditions:
-The model is trained and evaluated without applying any normalization or feature scaling, as required for Task-1.

-Objective

-Load and preprocess the given dataset

-Perform basic exploratory data analysis (EDA)

-Train a Neural Network model on raw data
+Task 1: Training without normalization

+Task 2: Training with normalization

+The comparison highlights the impact of feature scaling on neural network performance.

+Objectives

+Build a baseline ANN model without normalization (Task 1)

+Apply feature normalization and retrain the same ANN (Task 2)

-Evaluate model performance using standard metrics
+Compare model performance using the same evaluation metrics

 Dataset